 Every organisation is distinctive in its own way – its practices, ways of talking, habits and routines.
 This collection of practices adds up to a picture of what an organisation seems to value and what it does not value.
 The argument made earlier is that people who personify these values and practices often end up in positions of leadership.
 When people in leadership positions do not embody dominant organisational characteristics, conflict and/or significant uncertainty often ensues.
 These periods can ultimately, of course, be productive and necessary for organisations, as they adjust to new ways of working and thinking.
 Sometimes it can be impossible to see outside the dominant frames of thinking and speaking and outsiders are needed to shake things up.

 Activity 3 Stories of leadership

 Pay attention to the kinds of stories people tell in your organisation about its leaders, past and present.
-Respond to the following questions in your learning journal:
+The following questions may help as prompts when you write your thoughts up in your learning journal:

 - What type of leader does your organisation seem to favour?

 - What kind of people tend not to be favoured?

 - What kinds of behaviours and characteristics tend to be accentuated in these stories?